Ericxgao/MUS-X/README.md

 - For pitch bend, I recommend to turn the pitch bend range in the 'MIDI to CV' module to 'Off', and modulate Osc 1 and 2 semi from 'PW' by 2 semitones

 ### Signal path
-There are 6 audio sources: oscillator 1 and sub-oscillator, ring modulator (multiplication of oscillator 1 and 2), noise, oscillator 2, and external input.
+There are 6 audio sources: two [oscillators](#oscillators) with sub-oscillator and ring modulator (multiplication of oscillator 1 and 2), noise, and external input.
 If no external input is connected, 'Ext' controls the loopback of the mono signal before the amp.

 The volume for each source can be adjusted and modulated.
 When the 'Mix Route' button is active, each source can be routed to filter 1 (-100%), filter 2 (100%) or anything in between.